-Figure 34 shows the search space reduction for the presented four algorithms.
-The first one is the naive algorithm that would build full teams only according to the coverage partitioning strategy (Subsection 3.5.3) without considering the other optimizations.
-We assume that the size of the search space of the naïve algorithm is 100% and we use it as a reference for the other three algorithms.
-The naive algorithm is sufficiently "smart" to avoid repetitions while exploring the full simultaneities.
-The second algorithm, that additionally comprises identification of blank categories (see Subsection 3.5.4), permits, according to Figure 34, to reduce the search space to an average of 28%.
-The third algorithm identifies idle categories and enables at an early stage to skip evaluating all categories not leading to teams (see Subsection 3.5.5).
-This third algorithm encloses all optimizations presented in Section 3.5 and reduces the search space to an average of 20%.
+Figure 34 shows the search space reduction for the four presented algorithms.
+The first one is the naive algorithm that builds full teams only according to the coverage partitioning strategy (Subsection 3.5.3) without considering the other optimizations.
+We assume that the size of the search space of the naive algorithm is 100% and we use it as a reference for the other three algorithms.
+The naive algorithm is sufficiently "smart" to avoid repetitions while exploring all full simultaneities.
+The second algorithm, which adds identification of blank categories (see Subsection 3.5.4) permits, according to Figure 34, the reduction of the search space to an average of 28% of the search space of the naive algorithm.
+The third algorithm identifies idle categories and enables it to skip at an early stage the evaluation of all categories not leading to teams (see Subsection 3.5.5).
+This third algorithm encloses all optimizations presented in Section 3.5 and reduces the search space to an average of 20% of the search space of the initial algorithm.